-- Biological Assets (Vines) The Group's vineyards have been revalued at the reporting date, resulting in a higher value attributable to Biological Assets of \$19.3 million in 2015 (2014: \$4.4 million). - Harvest Provision Release (Grapes) Inventory is valued at market value, rather than costs incurred, at harvest.
-Any fair value adjustment is excluded from Operating Performance for the year, by creating a Harvest Provision.
+a Harvest Provision.
 This Harvest Provision is then released through Cost of Sales when inventory is sold in subsequent years.
-This represents the reversal of prior - periods' fair value adjustments in respect of biological produce as finished wine is sold in subsequent years.
-In 2015, the market value of the company grapes exceeded the costs incurred by \$5.1 million (2014: \$17.6 million).
-This difference was primarily due to the lower yields for the 2015 vintage (down 30% year-on-year).
-This write-up, less the impact of prior year's vintages being sold has resulted in a net write-down of \$10.4 million for the year (2014: write-up of \$8.5 million). - Derivative Instruments held to hedge the Group's foreign currency and interest rate exposure.
-The mark-to-market movement of these instruments at balance date resulted in a fair value write-down of \$11.6 million (2014: write-up of \$2.7 million).
+This represents the reversal of prior periods' fair value adjustments in respect of biological produce as finished wine is sold in subsequent years.
+In 2016, the market value of the company grapes exceeded the costs incurred by \$20.8 million (2015: \$5.1 million).
+This difference was primarily due to the higher yields for the 2016 vintage (up 34% year-on-year).
+This write-up, less the impact of prior years' vintages being sold has resulted in a net write-up of \$11.8 million for the year (2015: write-down of \$10.4 million);

+• Derivative Instruments held to hedge the Group's foreign currency and interest rate exposure.
+The mark-to-market movement of these instruments at balance date resulted in a fair value write-up of \$4.7 million (2015: write-down of \$11.6 million).